steverichey/google-play-badge-svg/readme.md

 The only argument it takes is for width; the height is determined automatically.
 Default width is 216 pixels.

-How does it look?
-Check it out "in the field" [here](http://steverichey.com/dontmove/)!

 Let me know if you have any questions, suggestions, or comments!

 ## Available badges